 - Our MD, Steve Berry, who did the reconnaissance trek for this trip, thinks that this is the best trek he has ever done.
 Steve has done upwards of 60 or 70 treks in the Himalaya. - It is unique to Mountain Kingdom and deliberately avoids the more popular routes and is completely off-the-beaten-track.
 Large chunks of it are through uninhabited wilderness. - It is very exciting, challenging, and highly adventurous.
-There are very many fun river crossings, exposed cliff paths, and high passes to cross. - The trip will be led by a highly experienced Western Leader who will be equipped with a full medical kit and satellite phone. - We have carefully designed the itinerary to give excellent acclimatisation. - Assuming he is at home, and not busy, you have a very good chance of meeting the King of Padum, Punchok Dawa. - The trek is resupplied with fresh vegetables on two occasions giving a more varied, healthy menu. - We use the best camping equipment available modern dome tents for sleeping and good quality mess tent, toilet tent and kitchen tent. - Domestic flights and all meals in Ladakh are included in the cost of the holiday. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+There are very many fun river crossings, exposed cliff paths, and high passes to cross. - The trip will be led by a highly experienced Western Leader who will be equipped with a full medical kit. - We have carefully designed the itinerary to give excellent acclimatisation. - The trek is resupplied with fresh vegetables on two occasions giving a more varied, healthy menu. - We use the best camping equipment available modern dome tents for sleeping and good quality mess tent, toilet tent and kitchen tent. - Domestic flights and all meals in Ladakh are included in the cost of the holiday. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
 Please contact our Flights Manager, April, for flight options, quotes and further information.